askvader/askvader/README.md

 <img alt="Noros" src="https://dl.dropboxusercontent.com/s/aig30sypi5avyul/noros_logo.png" width="600">

 Noros is a library of cloud infrastructure written in Dhall.
-It generates HCL expressions and delegates all actual provisioning to Terraform.
+It works by compiling Dhall to Terraform configurations, which are then used to provision the infrastructure.

-It can provision NixOS servers, Kubernetes clusters and AWS (EC2 and EKL).
+It can manage NixOS servers, Kubernetes clusters and AWS (EC2 and EKL).

 ### Goals